Tomorrow, the Fed is expected to raise the target federal funds rate by 0.25%, the first such increase since December 2018.

 Or you’ll get straight up definitive articles warning you about the impending rate rise and what you should/can do to mitigate the damage.

 The Fed Doesn’t Announce Mortgage Rates

 When the Fed gets together to set the target rate for the Federal Funds Rate, financial markets (stocks, bonds, etc.) pay attention and react.

-They almost never mention mortgages explicitly, except for at the moment thanks to the remnants of the quantitative easing program known as QE3.
+They almost never mention mortgages explicitly, except for in recent years thanks to the remnants of the quantitative easing program known as QE3.

 In other words, one can go up while the other goes down.
 Or one can do nothing while the other does something.
 Or they can move in the same direction for a while.